The Perfect 4-Day Rome Itinerary + Tips to visit Rome in 2022

 Day 1 in Rome: Explore the Ancient Rome

-Day 1 of your 4-day Rome Itinerary discovering the many wonders of ancient Rome.
-Rome is a city with an incredibly rich historical heritage, and there are many mind-blowing sights to explore.
 You will have to do a lot of walking, so make sure that you wear very comfortable shoes.
-Start your day by touring the iconic Colosseum, Roman Forum, and Palatine hills, then proceed to Piazza Venezia and also discover where Julius Caesar was murdered.
+Start your day by touring the iconic Colosseum, Roman Forum, and Palatine hills, then proceed to Piazza Venezia and discover where Julius Caesar was murdered.

-Marvel at the Colosseum
+1. Marvel at the Colosseum

-The Colosseum is a massive complex built in 80 A.D and used for many bloody gladiator fights.
+The Colosseum is a massive complex built in 80 A.D. and used for many bloody gladiator fights.
 This piece of ancient history has a circumference of 573 yards and can hold up to 50,000 spectators.

 Although the Colosseum is amazing to behold, you really have to step inside to marvel at the real beauty and the history it holds.
 This site is one of the most visited in Rome, so expect a very long queue, but I’ll advise you to get the legendary skip-the-line tickets for this.

-Discover the Roman Forum
+2. Discover the Roman Forum

 Today, what’s left are the ruins and a handful of buildings, including the Temple of Saturn and the Temple of Vesta.
 I recommend visiting the site with a guided tour.
 I have visited both ways, and I really recommend joining a local guide to take full advantage of your visit.

-Explore the Palatine Hill
+3. Explore the Palatine Hill

 Palatine hill is just a few minutes’ walk from the Roman Forum.
 Rome was built on seven hills, and of all the hills Palatino is the most famous.

-In Ancient Rome, Palatine Hill was the neighborhood for the rich and wealthy, nobles, emperors and aristocratic families lived here.
-Palatine hill is big with lots of interesting things to see, it’s essentially a large archeological site with many ancient ruins and structures.
+In Ancient Rome, Palatine Hill was the neighborhood for the rich and wealthy, nobles, emperors, and aristocratic families lived here.
+Palatine Hill is big with lots of interesting things to see, it’s essentially a large archeological site with many ancient ruins and structures.
 From there you can get beautiful views of the city.

-Take a pause for Lunch
+4. Take a pause for Lunch

-After a morning of walking tour and discoveries, you should find a good restaurant near the Colosseum and enjoy a delicious Italian dish.
+After a morning of walking tours and discoveries, you should find a good restaurant near the Colosseum and enjoy a delicious Italian dish.
 You can choose to grab a quick bite and continue your tour, or take a break and replenish your energy.

-Stop by Largo di Torre Argentina
+5. Stop by Largo di Torre Argentina

 After a beautiful time at the city’s central hub, your next stop should be the Largo Di Torre Argentina; an ancient square in Rome.